SiGiL-Cpp/CppCraft/pages/06-expressions.md

   - `unordered`

 `std::strong_ordering::equivalent` and `std::weak_ordering::equivalent` are
 different values.
-The former means that the operands are the same thing, interchangeable, while the latter only means they have the same rank in the ordering.
+The former means that the operands represent the same thing, interchangeable, while the latter only means they have the same rank in the ordering.